HikkaLabs/GitCommitTemplate/README.md

 - Explain What and Why: Use the body of the commit message to explain what changes were made and why they were made, rather than how they were made.

 ### Types of Commits
 - `Feat`:     Introduce a new feature or functionality.
 - `Fix`:      Address a bug or issue.
 - `Docs`:     Make changes to documentation.
 - `Style`:    Update code style or formatting.
 - `Refactor`: Refactor existing code without changing its external behavior.
 - `Test`:     Add or update tests.
+- `I`:        Install, Setup Plugins or relevant.
+- `WIP`:      Work In Progress

 ## conclusion